KnBrckr/picasa-album-uploader/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.3 =
+* Created Admin Settings Section on the Media page.

 = 0.2 =
 * Primary functions of interacting with Picasa and uploading images into WP media complete.